 One may not leave his pet with a non-Jew during Pesach if he knows that chometz will be provided.
 Since many pet foods contain chometz, one should not leave his pet at a kennel unless he supplies the kennel with non-chometz food, or at least stipulates which non-chometz food the kennel may serve.21 In case of necessity, one may sell his animal to a non-Jew who will then take it onto his own property.
 The non-Jew may feed the animal as he chooses.22The sale should take place only under the guidance of a Rabbi who is thoroughly familiar with these laws.

-A. No. However, the bowl, cage and living area used year-round should be thoroughly cleaned of chometz before Pesach.
+A. No. However, the bowl used year-round should be thoroughly cleaned before Pesach.

 Q. If I am going away for Pesach, what should I do with my fish?

 A. Vacation blocks often have chometz.
-See our list of acceptable blocks or use an automatic fish feeder and fill it with non-chometz food.
+One can purchase a block without chometz or use an automatic fish feeder and fill it with non-chometz food.

-Q. During a Pesach visit to the zoo, may one purchase the feed for the animals?
+Q. During a Pesach visit to the zoo, may one purchase the animal feed?

 A. No. This feed is often chometz and should not be purchased or fed to the animals during Pesach.